The new thermal standards

 Heat loss VS energy performance

-is an overt measure of , occurs within an envelope of a structure, such as a window frame or the walls around an inner-wall, whereas is used as the basis of the of a conventional wall.
+Heat loss is an overt measure of energy efficiency, heat loss occurs within an envelope of a structure, such as a window frame or the walls around an inner-wall, whereas energy efficiency is used as the basis of the thermal performance of a conventional wall.

-is a good solution to improve energy performance.
+Insulation is a good solution to improve energy performance.
 It ensures a uniform temperature in or outside the building.
 This helps to reduce the use of heating systems.
 The solution is referred to as draught-proofing.
-A simple solution to stop air leakage and increase through the .
+A simple solution to stop air leakage and increase heat transfer through the building fabric.

 Types of thermal bridges

-A is typically found where there is an overlap along the frame or wall, usually in repeated regular intervals throughout the construction, when occurs from the exterior to the interior of a building.
+A repeating thermal bridge is typically found where there is an overlap along the frame or wall, usually in repeated regular intervals throughout the construction, when heat loss occurs from the exterior to the interior of a building.
 This is often caused by a construction oversight ie timber or steel studs in an insulated wall throughout the building.

 Linear thermal bridging is one of the unspoken enemies in designing reliable buildings.
 It’s typically only discussed after problems arise, and often it’s not until a building fails that we realize what could have been done to prevent these issues from happening in the first place.